carboncoop/hems-2/README.md

 The access point is `mqtt://$your-local-ip:1883`.
 There is no credential needed.

+The MQTT broker within the internal HEMS network has hostname "mqtt".
+In order to use MQTT within Home Assistant, add the MQTT integration and set broker hostname or IP to "mqtt".

 ### InfluxDB use
 The InfluxDB container provides a dedicated timeseries database.
-It is not yet configured automatically, however this is important for caching of data, because Home Assistant keeps limited history.
+It is not configured automatically, however this is important for caching of data because Home Assistant keeps limited history.
 Here are a few steps to setup the local influx storage:
-1. From the balena console, run this command on the InfluxDB container (with freely chosen new credentials):
+1. From the balena console, run this command in the InfluxDB container (with freely chosen new credentials):
 ```
 influx setup \
   --org hems \